Local Refugee CareWelcoming our Newest Neighbors

 Types of Immigrants

 - REFUGEE – individuals who are unable or unwilling to return to their country of origin or nationality because of persecution or a well founded fear of persecution and has crossed an international border.
 Refugees are eligible for protection in large part based on race, religion, nationality, membership in a particular social group, or political opinion.
 They are outside the U.S. when they apply and are screened for resettlement.
+(Includes a section specific to Afghans.)

 - What is a Refugee?
 Video